Montgomery Bell Academy: History

 MBA was established in 1867 in the aftermath of the American Civil War.
 It is the successor to two schools: the Western Military Institute, which Sam Davis, the "Boy Hero of the Confederacy", attended, and the former University of Nashville.
 The school's board operates under the corporate title, "Board of Trustees of the University of Nashville", although the university was disbanded in 1909.

-From 1870 to 1875, former Military general Edmund Kirby Smith was the chancellor of the University of Nashville, which comprised both a two-year college operating as the University of Nashville, and MBA, the preparatory high school and grammar school.
+From 1870 to 1875, former Confederate general Edmund Kirby Smith was the chancellor of the University of Nashville, which comprised both a two-year college operating as the University of Nashville, and MBA, the preparatory high school and grammar school.
 In 1875, a financial crisis and a donation from the Peabody Fund caused an organizational separation of the university and the preparatory school.
 The university used the proceeds of the Peabody Fund and was operated under a new board of trustees under the name of Peabody Normal College, later called the George Peabody College for Teachers.
 The board of trustees of the University of Nashville continued to operate MBA as a preparatory school.

 From about 1880 until 1915, the school operated across University Street from the campus of the former University of Nashville.
 In 1915, the school bought a West End Avenue estate known as Totomoi from the Tinsley family, and the campus moved soon after.
 The school has used the name, Totomoi, to refer to a select group of the students and faculty who best embody the ideals taught by the school.

 The military nature of one of the predecessors notwithstanding, under its current name it has always operated as a civilian institution, and as a day school rather than a boarding school.
 The school is named in honor of Montgomery Bell, a Pennsylvania native who made his fortune as the early 19th century "ironmaster" of Middle Tennessee and whose will endowed it, with the stipulation that it forever be an all-male institution.

 In the 1970s, the school's enrollment surged as white parents withdrew their children from racially integrated public schools.
 In 1980, the headmaster Michael Drake told a newspaper "Every time the court rules in the Metro desegregation case, our enrollment goes way up."